CIDA-CSPH/CU-Stats_Fest/README.md

    more about template repositories [here](https://docs.github.com/articles/creating-a-repository-from-a-template/))

-3. Provide github users @Dekermanjian and (LALA GitHub) with access to your repository by adding @Dekermanjian and (LALA GitHub) as collaborators.
+3. Provide github users @Dekermanjian and @graulaurak with access to your repository by adding @Dekermanjian and @graulaurak as collaborators.
 Instructions for adding a collaborator are found [here](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)